wal-g/wal-g/internal/databases/greenplum/README.journal.md

 ## Storage layout

 A journal is a small JSON object named after the backup it belongs to, ``journal_<backup>``, stored next to the backup sentinels.
-Every segment maintains a journal of its own, and the coordinator maintains a cluster-wide one summed from them:
+Every segment maintains a journal of its own, and the coordinator maintains a cluster-wide one aggregated from what the segments left behind:

 ```
 basebackups_005/
-  backup_<timestamp>_sentinel.json
+  backup_<timestamp>_sentinel.json              ← names the backup of every segment
   journal_backup_<timestamp>                    ← whole cluster
-segments_005/seg-1/
+segments_005/seg-1/                             ← coordinator
-  basebackups_005/journal_base_<...>            ← coordinator
+  basebackups_005/journal_base_<...>            ← WAL of this segment
+  basebackups_005/base_<...>/ao_files_metadata.json
+  basebackups_005/base_<...>/pax_files_metadata.json
-  wal_005/                                      ← WAL measured by SizeToNextBackup
+  wal_005/                                      ← what SizeToNextBackup measures
-  aosegments/, paxfiles/                        ← shared storage measured by SharedSize
+  aosegments/, paxfiles/                        ← what UploadedSharedSize measures
-segments_005/seg0/
-  basebackups_005/journal_base_<...>            ← segment 0
+segments_005/seg0/                              ← segment 0, and so on
-  wal_005/
-  aosegments/, paxfiles/
+  ...
 ```

-The cluster-wide journal is the one to read; the per-segment ones are the inputs it is summed from.
+The cluster-wide journal is the one to read; the per-segment objects are the inputs it is aggregated from.

+## How it works

+A segment knows nothing about the cluster, and the coordinator never looks at the data itself, only at what the segments recorded.

+Each **segment**, during ``seg backup-push``:

+* measures the WAL it archived into its own ``wal_005/`` and keeps it in its own journal as ``SizeToNextBackup``, exactly like a standalone Postgres would;
+* counts the bytes its AO/AOCS and PAX uploaders actually pushed to ``aosegments/`` and ``paxfiles/``, and records them as ``UploadedSharedSize`` in the PAX/AO files metadata of the backup.

+The **coordinator**, at the end of the cluster ``backup-push``, walks the segments named in the backup sentinel and fills in the cluster-wide journal.

 ## Fields